-The harm that will result is that businesses are not operated consistently across licenses and across the MMFLA and MRTMA.
-Businesses will not be able to continue to operate or begin operating compliantly.
+The harm that will result is that licenses and renewals are not granted in a timely fashion, and applicants/licensees will struggle with understanding the necessary requirements.
+Businesses will not be able to continue to operate or begin operating.
 Businesses may fail.
-There is also a risk that licensees will not be subject to the same criteria.
-This will affect consumer safety, if all businesses are not held to the same standards.
+There is also a risk that licensees will not be evaluated based upon the same criteria.
+This will affect consumer safety if all businesses are not held to the same standards.
 In the absence of these rule changes this harm is likely to occur on a regular basis.